tan-nguyen090102/placeholder-text-creation/README.md

 # Placeholder Text Creation

-This is a challenge project to generate a random paragraph using Lorem Ipsum list of words as a placeholder text using Angular v.19.
+This is a project to generate a random paragraph using Lorem Ipsum list of words as a placeholder text using Angular v.19.

 ## Install npm and Angular
 If you have not download Node.js and npm, go ahead and do so.
 After that, run the command